Looking for last minute Elf on the Shelf ideas? You’re in the right place!

 If you have a ton of LEGOs or Duplo, stage your elf as if he’s built something amazing!

 It can be fun and festive like this cool Christmas tree or something completely random – whatever you can do in under five minutes!

 Find any toy musical instrument you have at home – a guitar, drum, tambourine, maracas, or even a microphone – and set up your elf as if he’s giving a concert.

 Grab a few stuffed animals to be his or her audience.

 There’s a really cute card to put with this scene in the Elf on the Shelf printable pack!
 It says “Christmas concert $2 per ticket.”
 Click here to get access to the free Elf on the Shelf printable pack!

 Sneaky Underwear Shenanigans

-If your kids are like mine and think all potty-related humor is hilarious, this idea will send them through the roof!
+If your kids think all potty-related humor is hilarious, this idea will send them through the roof!

 Covertly grab a pair of underwear from each of your kids’ dressers and hang them from your ceiling fan.
 (If you’re folding laundry – and what mom isn’t? – pull a clean pair from the laundry to be extra sneaky!)

 Of all of the last-minute Elf on the Shelf ideas, this is one my kids have loved the most.